Shamrahayu A. Aziz: Executive summary regarding Rome Statute for the Council of Rulers

-On 2 April 2019, Shamrahayu, along with three other academicians, Universiti Teknologi Mara (UiTM) law professor Datuk Dr. Rahmat Mohamad and two Universiti Sains Islam Malaysia law lecturers Dr. Fareed Mohd Hassan, and Hisham Hanapi sought for audience with the Council of Rulers to present an executive summary regarding the Rome Statute of the International Criminal Court.
+On 2 April 2019, Shamrahayu, along with three other academicians, Universiti Teknologi Mara law professor Datuk Dr. Rahmat Mohamad and two Universiti Sains Islam Malaysia law lecturers Dr. Fareed Mohd Hassan, and Hisham Hanapi sought for audience with the Council of Rulers to present an executive summary regarding the Rome Statute of the International Criminal Court.

 The research and presentation were both done confidentially, but was exposed by nine university students who condemned the move done by the four academicians to advise the Malay Rulers as Malaysia under the Pakatan Harapan government was in the motion to sign the controversial treaty.

 Among the contents of the presentation included the explanation of the position of the Malay Rulers, especially the Yang di-Pertuan Agong or King of Malaysia, and their role and positions as heads of the states and the supreme head of the federation respectively which shall be affected upon the signing of the Rome Statute.
 When the treaty is signed, the agreement has to be taken without any exclusion or reservations, which would open to tainting the sovereignty of the Yang di-Pertuan Agong as the Commander-in-Chief of the Malaysian Armed Forces, by allowing him to be brought to the International Criminal Court.

 The four academicians were mostly condemned by the government, including Port Dickson Member of Parliament and Parti Keadilan Rakyat (PKR) President, Dato' Seri Anwar Ibrahim who described the research and summary as a biased one.
 Deputy Minister of Education, Teo Nie Ching informed that the ministry shall discuss on the action to be taken against these four academicians, however, no action was taken after public condemnation.

 On the following Saturday, Prime Minister Mahathir Mohamad informed that Malaysia has pulled away from signing the treaty.